JoshuasProgramming/JoshuasProgramming/README.md

 ### Junior Front End/Full Stack Developer at The University Of Kent

--HTML, CSS3, SASS, Tailwind CSS, JavaScript/ES6, React, PHP and Responsive Design
+-HTML5, CSS3, SASS, Tailwind CSS, JavaScript/ES6, React, PHP and Responsive Design

 - I'm passionate about learning the latest technologies whether that's the frontend or backend.
 I enjoy creating sleek and responsive applications, giving the user the best experience possible.
 Currently looking for an industrial placement in front end development / web development;